felixleopoldo/benchpress/docs/source/index.rst

 `View on Github <https://github.com/felixleopoldo/benchpress>`_.

 ..
-[1] Felix L. Rios and Giusi Moffa and Jack Kuipers Benchpress: a scalable and platform-independent workflow for benchmarking structure learning algorithms for graphical models.
+[1] Felix L. Rios and Giusi Moffa and Jack Kuipers Benchpress: a scalable and versatile workflow for benchmarking structure learning algorithms for graphical models.
 ArXiv eprints., 2107.03863, 2021.